cubernetes/42berlin_community_ctf_oct_2023/crypt0/zipf_ETAOINSRH/README.md

+# ZIPF
 My teacher gave me the assigment to summarize this website: 42ctf.org.
 Of course, I was using ChatGPT to do that, but then my computer crashed!
 Now, the summary is just a mess!
 Can you recover the summary?